Metabolic syndrome is defined as the presence of three or more of the following health conditions:

 - Elevated triglycerides – a type of fat in your blood

 - Elevated blood sugar

 The more of these conditions you have, the more at risk you are for heart attack, stroke, heart failure and diabetes.
 About 80 percent of people who have metabolic syndrome have it as a genetic inheritance.
 Of the 20 percent who did not inherit metabolic syndrome, the disorder is almost all lifestyle induced.
 The good news is you can significantly decrease your risk through lifestyle changes.

 Metabolic Syndrome and Non-Alcoholic Fatty Liver Disease

 There is also an association between metabolic syndrome and non-alcoholic fatty liver disease (NAFLD), as patients with NAFLD tend to also have one or more features of metabolic syndrome.
 Because of similar lifestyles and genetics, those with a family history of NAFLD may be at higher risk for developing the disease.

-University of Michigan Metabolic Fitness Program
+Metabolic Fitness Program at Michigan Medicine

 - Metabolic Syndrome Information Guide